Apples

 2

-I've always thought any grid was simply to help you with alignment and to help you judge subject position; the number of divisions being nothing more than personal preference. – Dan Wolfgang May 18 '12 at 17:12
+\$\begingroup\$ I've always thought any grid was simply to help you with alignment and to help you judge subject position; the number of divisions being nothing more than personal preference. \$\endgroup\$ Commented May 18, 2012 at 17:12

 I was recently trying to take photos to use for screen/browser backgrounds - where the result needs to be very short and very wide.
 It turns out that there's not a very good way to scale pictures to that aspect (at least ones with real world objects in them that become unpleasant when overly stretched), so they need to be taken using a small part of the vertical canvas and then cropped.
 Having two different sets of guidelines on the viewer to choose from might make composition like this a bit easier.
 I don't have a camera with that feature to test it out.